marybuczynski/Bread-Project-Using-Pandas/README.md

 # Bread Project
- Classifying bread(nutritions, healthiness) using Pandas
+ Classifying bread(nutritions, healthiness) using Pandas on JupyterLab.